djalbat/the-occam-user-manual/content/understanding-grammars/ambiguity.md

 Another use for ambiguity has already been touched upon, namely the `nonsense` rules.
 The need for nonsense nodes is not as pressing as error nodes and they do not contribute to robustness overall.
 Their utility lies in permitting high level nodes such as theorem nodes to remain intact whilst a user finishes typing a statement in the IDE, say.
-Furtherfmore, nonsense nodes allow documents to be parsed with only the default custom grammar, which makes indexing in the IDE much faster.
+Furthermore, nonsense nodes allow documents to be parsed with only the default custom grammar, which makes indexing in the IDE much faster.

 The double period modifier for the `unqualifiedMetastatement` and `qualifiedMetastatement` rules deserves mention at this point.
 In fact there is also a single period modifier, an example of its use being the `error` rule.